Demonstrated interest

 Demonstrated Interest: Why It Matters and the Importance of Being Genuine

 Today’s world of college admissions can feel like a moving target.
 What are colleges really looking for in applicants?
 GPA, standardized test scores, and course rigor have historically been the big three factors for determining whether or not students get into their college of choice because these elements can indicate academic readiness.
-Along came COVID, and what started as a small test optional movement years ago blossomed into a more widespread tendency by colleges to make one of those key criteria optional (although test scores are still around).
-With these changes comes increased chatter in the industry about another factor cited by some schools as being influential in their admissions decisions – demonstrated interest.
+Another factor cited by some schools as being influential in their admissions decisions is demonstrated interest.

 Demonstrated interest is quite simply the interest a student has shown in a college.